mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/reference/permission.md

 ### PermissionProvider

-PermissionProvider is an interface which lets you define a method //providePermissions()//.
+PermissionProvider is an interface which lets you define a method *providePermissions()*.
 This method should return a map of permission code names with a human readable explanation of its purpose (see [:permission:codes](/permission/codes)).